-PIs and Co-Investigators for both paper and electronic proposal submissions must work with RTT to upload their submissions and all appropriate documentation to the electronic repository, Cayuse, and submit the package to their chair or equivalent administrator for approval.
-Once the chair or equivalent administrator has approved, the package will be transmitted to the Dean or equivalent, and then to RTT for final approval and submission.
+PIs and Co-Investigators for both paper and electronic proposal submissions must upload their submissions and all appropriate documentation to the electronic repository and submit the package to their chair or equivalent administrator for approval.
+Once the chair or equivalent administrator has approved, the package will be transmitted to the Dean or equivalent, and then to the Office of Research for final approval and submission.